Department for Business, Innovation, Science and Trade: Responsibilities

+Export Control Joint Unit

+The Export Control Joint Unit (ECJU) is a cross-government organisation responsible for administering the United Kingdom's system of strategic export controls.
+It is based within the Department for Business and Trade and works jointly with the Foreign, Commonwealth and Development Office and the Ministry of Defence.

+The ECJU processes applications for licences covering military goods, dual-use items and other strategically controlled exports.
+It is responsible for implementing the Export Control Act 2002, maintaining the UK's export licensing framework and publishing guidance to exporters.

+The unit administers several categories of licences, including Standard Individual Export Licences (SIELs), Open Individual Export Licences (OIELs) and Open General Export Licences (OGELs).
+It also administers the Open General Transhipment Licence (OGTL), which permits certain controlled goods to transit the United Kingdom under specified conditions.

+Although located within the Department for Business and Trade, export licensing decisions are made following input from the Foreign, Commonwealth and Development Office and the Ministry of Defence, with applications assessed against the Strategic Export Licensing Criteria.

+While responsibility for licensing decisions sits with the ECJU, enforcement is the responsibility of HM Revenue and Customs.

 Scrutiny

 Since 26 April 2023, the work of the department has been scrutinised by the Business and Trade Select Committee of the House of Commons.
 This is a renaming of the Business Energy and Industrial Strategy Committee, which absorbs the responsibilities of the dissolved International Trade Committee.

 History

 The department was responsible for finalising negotiations for the UK's to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership in April 2023, a free-trade agreement (FTA) between 11 countries around the Pacific Rim: Canada, Mexico, Peru, Chile, New Zealand, Australia, Brunei, Singapore, Malaysia, Vietnam and Japan.
 It successfully concluded an agreement after two years of negotiations.

-In April 2021, The Lord Grimstone of Boscobel established the UK Investment Council under the DBT to enhance UK inward investment and inform the trade policy of the UK by providing a forum for global investors to offer high-level advice to the government.
+In April 2021, Gerry Grimstone, Baron Grimstone of Boscobel established the UK Investment Council under the DBT to enhance UK inward investment and inform the trade policy of the UK by providing a forum for global investors to offer high-level advice to the government.

-In May 2023, the Minister for Investment, The Lord Johnson of Lainston, became the first UK government minister to visit Hong Kong since 2018, and the first since the imposition of a new national security law by Beijing in the Special Administration Region.
+In May 2023, the Minister for Investment, Dominic Johnson, Baron Johnson of Lainston, became the first UK government minister to visit Hong Kong since 2018, and the first since the imposition of a new national security law by Beijing in the Special Administration Region.

 In May 2023, the department announced that it had commenced negotiations for a bilateral trade agreement with Switzerland.